 Trim your hair

-The point in transitioning is to gradually cut away the relaxed ends, until you achieve your desired length to start your natural hair journey.
+The point in transitioning is to gradually cut away the relaxed ends until you achieve your desired length to start your natural hair journey.
 So you’ll need to get frequent trims; I got my hair trimmed every three months (or 4x a year) by a trusted stylist.

 Minimize heat

 It’d be wise to minimize the heat you put on your hair when transitioning.
 For some, constantly applying heat is probably why you’re transitioning in the first place.
 Some people transition from heat damage and not from relaxers.
-So air dry your hair, use protective styles and learn how to blend your two textures until the damaged ends are gone.
+So air dry your hair, use protective styles, and learn how to blend your two textures until the damaged ends are gone.

 Don’t guess your curl pattern

 It can be exciting trying to figure out your natural curl pattern when transitioning.
-But you shouldn’t don’t that to yourself.
+But you shouldn’t do that to yourself.
 Seriously, don’t!
 Since your relaxed ends are weighing down your natural hair, you won’t be able to tell what your natural curl pattern is until all the relaxed ends are gone.
-Imagine buying products based on presumptions on your natural curl pattern, only for your hair to respond negatively to the product.
+Imagine buying products based on presumptions about your natural curl pattern, only for your hair to respond negatively to the product.
 That’d be a waste of money

 Practice, Practice, Practice

 I believe transitioning was the best idea for me because I was able to prepare myself for my natural hair.
-Some of the styles, products, and steps I followed during my transitioning journey really helped set me up for my natural hair journey.
+Some of the styles, products, and steps I followed during my transitioning journey helped set me up for my natural hair journey.
 I felt more knowledgeable in maintaining healthy hair, which helped me feel confident that I could manage my natural hair.